Services

 Aunt Sophie will wear a sparkly shoes.
 She likes to look so pretty.

-These "illustrator notes" are your thoughts as to what you have envisioned for your story and must be included to give the illustrator a "step in the right direction" as to what you are looking for in the illustrations.
+Written descriptions are your thoughts as to what you have envisioned for your story and must be included to give the illustrator a "step in the right direction" as to what you are looking for in the illustrations.
 You may think that your story's text adequately explains what the illustrations should look like but that is not the case.
 By adding illustrator notes now you'll be saving yourself and the illustrator potential headaches down the road.
 If you believe that your notes will not allow the illustrator to use his creative freedom this is also not the case, if the illustrator has better ideas for the illustrations then they will include it in the pencil sketches.

 If you find the quote that I supply you is to your liking then we proceed to Step 2.
-If not, I sincerely wish you all the best in your search for help in producing your childrens book.

 Step 2: Let's Get This Party Started!